Pulse Profiles and Polarization of Terzan 5 Pulsars: Introduction

-The position angles of the linear polarization are rotated as they travel through the interstellar medium due to Faraday rotation, which is observable in a frequency dependant manner.
+The position angles of the linear polarization are rotated as they travel through the interstellar medium due to Faraday rotation, which is observable thanks to its frequency dependence.
 This allows us to determine the rotation measure (RM) of the pulsars, if they have enough linear polarization and our observing band is wide enough.
 Much like the dispersion measure (DM) is the line-of-sight election column density, RM is the same but also weighted by the line-of-sight parallel component of the magnetic field strength, and encodes the strength of the Faraday rotation \citep[e.g.][]{wahl2021nanograv}.
 Understanding the RM can help inform our understanding of the Galactic magnetic fields between \ter's pulsars and us, since the averaged parallel component of the intervening magnetic field is \citep{pulsar_handbook}.

 Since \ter\ is a distant globular cluster, the angular separations between the pulsar pairs are on the order of arcseconds (and all the pulsars are effectively at the same distance), allowing extremely rare small scale mapping of the Galactic magnetic fields \citep[e.g.][]{Tuc47}.
-In this paper we provide the summed total intensity and polarized profiles of the \ter\ pulsars, measurements of their flux densities, spectral indices, and RMs, and determine a sparse map of $\langle B_{||} \rangle$ towards the cluster.
+In this paper we provide the summed total intensity and polarized profiles of the \ter\ pulsars, measurements of both their average flux densities and their flux densities over time, spectral indices, and RMs, and determine a sparse map of $\langle B_{||} \rangle$ towards the cluster.